Zaha Hadid

-She was described by The Guardian as the "Queen of the curve", who "liberated architectural geometry, giving it a whole new expressive identity".
+She was described by The Guardian as the "Queen of Curves", who "liberated architectural geometry, giving it a whole new expressive identity".
 Her major works include the London Aquatics Centre for the 2012 Olympics, the Broad Art Museum, Rome's MAXXI Museum, and the Guangzhou Opera House.
 Some of her awards have been presented posthumously, including the statuette for the 2017 Brit Awards.
-Several of her buildings were still under construction at the time of her death, including the Daxing International Airport in Beijing, and the Al Wakrah Stadium (now Al Janoub) in Qatar, a venue for the 2022 FIFA World Cup.
+She was also recognized by the 2013 Forbes List as one of the "World's Most Powerful Women".
+Several of her buildings were still under construction at the time of her death, including the Daxing International Airport in Beijing and the Al Wakrah Stadium (now Al Janoub) in Qatar, a venue for the 2022 FIFA World Cup.

 Hadid was the first woman to receive the Pritzker Architecture Prize, in 2004.
-She received the UK's most prestigious architectural award, the Stirling Prize, in 2010 and 2011.
-In 2012, she was made a Dame by Elizabeth II for services to architecture, and in February 2016, the month preceding her death, she became the first woman to be individually awarded the Royal Gold Medal from the Royal Institute of British Architects (Ray Eames and Sheila O'Donnell had previously been awarded it jointly with Charles Eames and John Tuomey respectively).
+She also received the UK's most prestigious architectural award, the Stirling Prize, in 2010 and 2011.
+In 2012, she was made a Dame by Elizabeth II for services to architecture, and in February 2016, the month before her death, she became the first woman to be individually awarded the Royal Gold Medal from the Royal Institute of British Architects (Ray Eames and Sheila O'Donnell had previously received it jointly with Charles Eames and John Tuomey respectively).

-Early life, academic career and family
+Early life and family

 Zaha Hadid was born on 31 October 1950 in Baghdad, Iraq, to an upper-class Iraqi family.
 Her father, Muhammad al-Hajj Husayn Hadid, was a wealthy industrialist from Mosul.
-He co-founded the left-liberal al-Ahali group in 1932, a significant political organisation in the 1930s and 1940s.
-He was the co-founder of the National Democratic Party in Iraq and served as minister of finance after the overthrow of the monarch after the 1958 Iraqi coup d'état for the government of General Abd al-Karim Qasim.
-Her mother, Wajiha al-Sabunji, was an artist from Mosul while her brother Foulath Hadid was a writer, accountant and expert on Arab affairs.
-Hadid once mentioned in an interview how her early childhood trips to the ancient Sumerian cities in southern Iraq sparked her interest in architecture.
-In the 1960s, Hadid attended boarding schools in England and Switzerland.
-Hadid was unmarried with no children.
+He co-founded the socialist al-Ahali group in 1932, a significant political organisation in the 1930s and 1940s.
+He also co-founded the National Democratic Party in Iraq and served as minister of finance after the 1958 Iraqi coup d'état, under the government of General Abd al-Karim Qasim.
+Her mother, Wajiha al-Sabunji, was an artist from Mosul and her brother, Foulath Hadid, was a writer, accountant and expert on Arab affairs.
+In an interview, Hadid recalled that early childhood trips to the ancient Sumerian cities in southern Iraq sparked her interest in architecture.
+In the 1960s, she attended boarding schools in England and Switzerland.
+Hadid was unmarried and had no children.